 Continue to receive benefits back from the assets you give to Wells College — and thus multiply your gift.

 Make a contribution to a pooled income fund.
-Create a life income plan like a charitable remainder unitrust.
+Create a life-income plan like a charitable gift annuity, charitable remainder annuity trust or charitable remainder unitrust.

 Receive income for your lifetime, receive a charitable deduction, and diversify your holdings.